-- Semi-colon separated list of links to related BIGSdb databases on the system.
-This should be in the form of database configuration name followed by a 'l' and the description, e.g. 'pubmlst_neisseria_seqdeflSequence and profile definitions'.
-This is used to populate the dropdown menu. - script_path_includes - Partial path of the bigsdb.pl script used to access the database.
-See user authentication. - · seqbin_size_threshold - Sets the size values in Mbp to enable for the sequin filter. - Example: seqbin_size_threshold="0.5,1,2,4". - seq_export_limit - Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
-Default: '1000000'. - sets - Use sets: either 'yes' or 'no', default 'no'. - · set id - Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set. - start id - Defines the minimum record id to be used when uploading new isolate records.
+- seqbin_size_threshold - Sets the size values in Mbp to enable for the sequin filter. - Example: seqbin_size_threshold="0.5,1,2,4". - · seq_export_limit - Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
+Default: '1000000'. - · sets - Use sets: either 'yes' or 'no', default 'no'. - · set_id - Force the use of a specific set when accessing database via this XML configuration: Value is the name of the set. - start_id - Defines the minimum record id to be used when uploading new isolate records.
 This can be useful when it is anticipated that two databases may be merged and it would be easier to do so if the id numbers in the two databases were different.
 Default: '1'. - · submissions - Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+). - The curate_script and query_script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml. - submissions_deleted_days - Overrides the default number of days before closed submissions are deleted from the system.
-Default: '90'. - tblastx_tagging - Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no', default 'no'. - total pending submissions - Overrides the total limit on pending submissions that a user can submit via the web submission system.
-Default: '20'. - user - Username for access to isolates database, default 'apache'. - user_job_quota - Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in. - view - Database view containing isolate data, default 'isolates'. - · views
+Default: '90'. - TagStatus - Enable Tag status plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table. - tblastx_tagging - Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no', default 'no'. - total pending submissions - Overrides the total limit on pending submissions that a user can submit via the web submission system.
+Default: '20'. - user - Username for access to isolates database, default 'apache'. - user_job_quota - Integer with number of offline jobs that can be queued or currently running for this database by any specific user this parameter is only effective if users have to log in. - · user_projects - Sets whether authenticated users can create their own projects in order to group isolates: either 'yes' or 'no', default 'no'. - · view views webroot